 Asthma cannot be prevented.
 However, your child can reduce their asthma attacks by learning their triggers and avoiding them.
 For example, limit your child’s exposure to pets and cigarette smoke, and have them stay indoors on days when air pollution is bad.
 Avoid wearing strong perfume or cologne around your child.
 Strong smells can trigger an asthma attack.

 There is no cure for asthma.
 It can often be a lifelong condition.
 However, you can improve your child’s quality of life by knowing and avoiding their triggers, reminding them to take their prescription medicine, and following the written asthma plan their doctor gives them.
 The plan gives details on their triggers and what to do if they feel the start of an attack.

-Asthma medicines include maintenance medicines (taken daily to keep their asthma under control) and quick-acting medicines (usually in the form of an inhaler to bring them immediate relief when they have an asthma attack).
+There are two types of asthma medicines.
+The first are maintenance medicines (taken daily to keep their asthma under control).
+The second are quick-acting medicines (usually in the form of an inhaler to bring them immediate relief when they have an asthma attack).
 Some people take their medicine with a nebulizer.
 A nebulizer changes liquid medicine into a fine mist that is inhaled through a mask or mouthpiece.
 Your doctor will determine which is best for your child.

 Living with asthma

 Living with asthma as a child can be difficult.
 An asthma attack can interfere with physical activity (playtime and sports), sleep, and cause children to miss school or be hospitalized.
 Teach your child to recognize their asthma triggers and to plan for those triggers if they can’t avoid them.
 Also, teach your child to keep their quick-acting medicine nearby in the event of an asthma attack.
 With proper monitoring and medicine, your child can enjoy a full and active life.

 Questions to ask your doctor

 - Can you die from an asthma attack?

 - Can you develop asthma later in life?

 - Does losing weight improve your asthma?